Nicotine Anonymous: The Program and The Tools

 The Twelve Steps

 With the permission of Alcoholics Anonymous, Nicotine Anonymous has adapted the Twelve Steps.
 The Twelve Steps encompass the spiritual aspects of our program of recovery.
-Newcomers are especially encouraged to study, understand and make use of the benefits of the first three steps.
+Newcomers are especially encouraged to study, understand and make use of the benefits of the first three Steps.
 By admitting we are powerless over nicotine, by coming to believe in a Power greater than ourselves, and by making a decision to turn our will and our lives over to the care of this Power, we take the first steps along our path to freedom.
-We are free to enjoy healthier, saner and more serene lives.
+We are free to enjoy healthier, saner, and more serene lives.

 The Steps are a process of self-discovery and a journey toward spiritual peace.
 They are the heart of our program.
 Everything in the program is suggested; nothing is required except having the desire to live nicotine free.
 Many of us have found that the Steps become increasingly attractive to us as we experience freedom from nicotine.
 Our desire to improve the quality of our lives increases as well.
-It is a process that each member takes at his or her own pace.
+It is a process that each member takes at their own pace.
 The Fellowship supports recovery, it does not demand it.

 The Twelve Traditions

 The Twelve Traditions provide form and unity to our entire Fellowship.
 They help guide local meetings to follow the path that has worked at bringing recovery to many people over many years.
-The traditions keep the focus on our primary purpose, reaching out and supporting all nicotine users who seek recovery.
+The Traditions keep the focus on our primary purpose, reaching out and supporting all nicotine users who seek recovery.
 These guidelines ensure that any member of the Fellowship can go to any meeting and find these same basic principles at work.
 Anonymity and confidentiality are essential elements of this program to protect its members' privacy and to protect the Fellowship as a whole from individual controversies.

 The wisdom of the Traditions may also be useful to you in endeavors with other groups such as families, jobs, communities.
 The Traditions have been the anchor that has helped many strangers whose lives have been unmanageable (due to addiction) create an enduring Fellowship of mutual support.